Exception Handling in VB .Net

 Syntax of Exception Handling in VB .net

-• General form of Syntax is
+• The general form of Syntax is

 Try